hwwilliams/scripts/README.md

-# scripts
+# Random Scripts

-Just some scripts I've thrown together, any scripts I sourced from another person will have credits in the comments.
+Various Bash, Powershell, and Python scripts I've thrown together, any scripts that were sourced from another person will have credit in the comments within the script.